 Mother Jones journalist Tom Philpott, also cofounder of Maverick Farms (which exploits and slaughters animals) built on that with his juvenile yet viral article "Lay Off the Almond Milk, You Ignorant Hipsters."
 Learn more about Philpott's clear pro-meat/anti-vegan bias below.

 Lies of omission, whether intentional or not (omitting altogether the much higher water and ecological footprint of dairy and all animal agriculture)

-It may seem outrageous that a single almond requires about 1 gallon of water to produce (a serving is 23 almonds) – but not when you consider that a single egg requires 53 gallons, a hamburger 660, and a gallon of dairy milk 880 gallons of water to produce (sources at left).
+It may seem outrageous that a single almond requires about 1 gallon of water to produce (a serving is 23 almonds) – but not when you consider that a single egg requires 53 gallons, a hamburger 660, and a gallon of dairy milk 880 gallons of water to produce (sources in graphic).